MiaRasmussen05/LunationDesign/README.md

    - Click on terminal at the bottom of the page.
    - write 'git add .'
    - Then for your first commit write 'git commit -m "Initial commit".
-   - Herafter write 'git push'.
+   - Hereafter write 'git push'.
-   - Your code have now been pushed back and saved on your Github repository.
+   - Your code have now been pushed back and saved on your GitHub repository.

-   ### via github pages
+   ### via GitHub pages
-   - Log into Github.
+   - Log into GitHub.
    - Go to the repositories.
    - Then take this project LunationDesign.
    - Go to the settings link.
    - Then click on the pages link that is found on the navigations bar on the left side.
    - Check the source section on the page, and choose main instead of none.
    - Then click Save.
-After a few minutes you can see your live Github pages site is now deployed and the URL shown at the top of the page.
+After a few minutes you can see your live GitHub pages site is now deployed and the URL shown at the top of the page.

 ## Credits